A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

 \subsection{Renormalization}

-As we commented, the construction presented above for the time-ordered products is well-defined on regular functionals only.
+The construction presented above for the time-ordered products is well-defined on regular functionals only.
 The strategy of causal renormalization is to provide an inductive construction for the time-ordered products on the number of factors.
-We first define the family of linear maps $T_n: \mathscr{F}^{\otimes n}_{loc} \to \mathscr F_{\mu c}[[\hbar]]$, with
+The construction of renormalised time-ordered products has been carried out in general globally hyperbolic spacetimes for scalar and Yang-Mills theories \cite{Brunetti2009, HollandsWald2001a, HollandsWald2001b, Hollands2008} using Epstein and Glaser renormalization procedure \cite{EpsteinGlaser1973}.
+We refer the reader to those works for details; here, we simply recall the main steps.